 Malcolm Hamilton is the wise old owl of Shieldinch.
-Born and bred in the area, he is devoted to it and has a wealth of knowledge on Sheildinch's history.
-You don't see all that go down without learning a thing or two and Malcolm has a massive base of experience which has brought with it a quiet wisdom.
+Born and bred in the area, he is devoted to Shieldinch and has a wealth of knowledge on its history.

 He's a family man and proud of all his girls.
-He loves Eileen and Jo but there's a special place in his heart for Gina and Ruth.
-Perhaps it's that they appeal to Malcolm's strong sense of fairness.
-He automatically supports the underdog and rightly identifies that Gina and Ruth have found it harder to establish their places in the world.
+He loves Eileen and granddaughter Joanne but there's a special place in his heart for Gina and eldest granddaughter Ruth - perhaps they appeal to Malcolm's strong sense of fairness.